HOME AND COMMUNITY-BASED WAIVERS

 Children’s Choice Waiver

-The Children's Choice Waiver offers supplemental support to children through age 18 who currently live at home with their families.
-The service package of up to $16,410 per year is designed for maximum flexibility and includes Support Coordination and options of Respite/Family Support, Family Training, Specialized Medical Equipment, Environmental Accessibility Adaptations and therapy services.
-Families who choose the Children’s Choice waiver do not remain on the Developmental Disabilities Request for Services Registry.
+The Children’s Choice Waiver offers supplemental support to children 0 through 20 years of age who currently live at home with their families.
+The service package of up to $20,200.00 per year is designed for maximum flexibility and includes Support Coordination and options of Respite/Family Support, Family Training, Specialized Medical Equipment, Environmental Accessibility Adaptations and therapy services.
+Individuals who reach the age of 18 and want to work may choose to transition to a Supports Waiver as long as they remain eligible for waiver services.
 Waiver participants are eligible for all medically necessary Medicaid services, including Early Periodic Screening, Diagnostics and Treatment (EPSDT) screenings and extended services.
-Children who “age out” (reach their 19th birthday) will transfer into an appropriate waiver for adults as long as they remain eligible for waiver services.
+Children will “age out” when they reach their 21st birthday and will transfer into the most appropriate waiver for adults as long as they remain eligible for waiver services.

 New Opportunities Waiver (NOW)